OpenZeppelin/cairo-contracts/docs/Proxies.md

 #### `Proxy_set_implementation`

-Sets the implementation to which the proxy contract will forward methods calls
+Sets the implementation contract.
+This method is included in the proxy contract's constructor and is furthermore used to upgrade contracts.

 Parameters: